Sports Coach Logo Sports Coach Training Principles Fitness Components

 Cell-free protein expression

 Cell-free protein expression refers to the in vitro synthesis of proteins utilizing translation-compatible extracts of entire cells.
-Whole-cell extracts can have the macromolecules and components required for transcription, translation, and post-translational modification.
-Remember that these components can include regulatory protein factors, RNA polymerase, transcription factors, and many more.
+Whole-cell extracts can contain the macromolecules and components required for transcription, translation, and post-translational modification.
+These components can include regulatory protein factors, RNA polymerase, transcription factors, and many more.

 These extracts may synthesize the protein of interest in just a couple of hours.
 While this is not sustainable for large-scale production, it is worth noting that in vitro translation or cell-free protein expression systems can have several benefits over the usual in vivo systems.
-This is because cell-free expression can allow for fast synthesis of these recombinant proteins without having problems with cell culture.
+Cell-free expression can allow for fast synthesis of these recombinant proteins without problems with cell culture.

 A cell-free system can enable protein labelling using amino acids and the expression of proteins that go through rapid proteolytic degradation in intracellular proteases.
-Further, with the cell-free technique, it can be easier to express several different proteins simultaneously, like protein mutations, if you represent them on a small scale from various recombinant DNA templates.
+Further, with the cell-free technique, expressing several different proteins simultaneously, like protein mutations, can be easier if you represent them on a small scale from various recombinant DNA templates.

 Chemical protein synthesis

-Chemical protein synthesis can be used for applications needing proteins labelled with some unnatural amino acids.
-These are proteins labelled at particular sites or even proteins considered toxic to some natural expression systems.
+Chemical protein synthesis can be used for applications needing proteins labelled with unnatural amino acids.
+These proteins can be labelled at particular sites or even considered toxic to some natural expression systems.

-Remember that chemical synthesis can produce pure protein, though it works well for small peptides and proteins.
-Yield is also usually pretty low with chemical synthesis.
+Remember that chemical synthesis can produce pure protein, which works well for small peptides and proteins.
+However, the yield is also low with chemical synthesis.

 Page Reference